CompilerProgramming/compilerprogramming.github.io/_sources/intermediate-representations.rst.txt

 ===============
 The final example we will look at is known as the Sea of Nodes IR.

-It is quite different from the IRs we described above.
+This IR is quite different from the IRs we described above.

 The key features of this IR are:

 * Instructions are NOT organized into Basic Blocks - instead, intructions form a graph, where each instruction has as its inputs the definitions it uses.
 * Instructions that produce data values are not directly bound to a Basic Block, instead they "float" around, the order being defined purely in terms of the dependencies between the instructions.
-* Control flow is also represented in the same way, and control flows between control flow instructions.
+* Control flow is represented in a similar way, and control flows between control flow instructions.
 Dependencies between data instructions and control intructions occur at few well defined places.
 * The IR as described above cannot be readily executed, because to execute the IR, the instructions